 But there is some misconception in today’s Street Photography that simply an image of a homeless person will do it and represent modern wealth inequality or whatever they are trying to say with such images.
 The truth is, that 99% of those so-called Street Photography images of beggars are shit and don’t hold any value.
 As already mentioned, they are often shot from far away with a telelens because the photographer was afraid to get close and actually form a connection to the person.
 They also provide no context other than the person being on the ground and in addition to that they are often photographed from above, increasing the disconnection and boredom these pictures induce.

-Documentary and Street Photography have the duty to simply show reality.
+Photojournalism and Street Photography have the duty to simply show reality.
 Any deliberate distortion by the Photographer that doesn’t fulfill this requirement disqualifies the images as Documentary ones.

 Of course, landscape pictures have their own appeal and colorful flowers can be calming.
 But reality can be rough and it is important to show it to the world.